adstuart/azure-privatelink-dns-microhack/README.md

 ## Overview

-In order to use the MicroHack time most effectively, the following tasks should be completed prior to starting the session.
+In order to use the MicroHack time most effectively, the following s should be completed prior to starting the session.

 With these pre-requisites in place, we can focus on building the differentiated knowledge in Private Link that is required when working with the product, rather than spending hours repeating simple tasks such as setting up Virtual Networks and Virtual Machines.